What is the NREMT Exam?

 If you are considering a career in the field of Emergency Services then you will most likely need to familiarize yourself with the NREMT Exam.

 What does NREMT stand for?
-The acronym stands for the National Registry of Emergency Medical Technicians and embodies all level of the profession from Medical First Responder all the way to the level of Paramedic.
+The acronym stands for the National Registry of Emergency Medical Technicians and embodies all levels of the profession from Medical First Responder all the way to the level of Paramedic.

 The NREMT is an organization that validates the training of EMS personnel and a benefit of belonging to this Registry is that in many cases it allows for easy transfer of licenses between states that use the Registry as their preferred validation method.